hssling/jk-hospital-website/README.md

 # JK Hospital Website

-A modern, responsive website for JK Hospital built with HTML, CSS, and JavaScript.
+A modern, responsive website for JK Hospital built with HTML, CSS, JavaScript, and Node.js backend.

 ## Features